 South Carolina Surfrider activists have united to protect the localities that have passed or would like to pass a single-use plastic bag and foam bans…

-The chapter is working with our Northeast Regional Manager to help pass statewide legislation that would ban plastic bags and add a fee on all…
+The chapter is working with our Northeast Regional Manager to help pass statewide legislation that would ban single-use plastic bags and add a 10-cent fee…

 Your gift will help meet our goal of $500,000 by December 31!Donate Now